 Denotational Semantics of the QVR DSL¶

-The development is organised as follows.
+The development is organized as follows.

 - Setting and notation.
 The semantic universe: \(\mathcal{V}\)-enriched symmetric monoidal closed categories, finite sets, standard Borel spaces, and the global parameters that distinguish discrete, stochastic, and continuous fragments.